dangerousdan/DiMaria/README.md

 ]);
 $object = $di->get('Credentials');
 ```
-*Note that parameters with default values will be used if they are not set.*

 ### Overriding Parameters
 Parameters can also be set during object creation.
 These will override any existing parameters.
+This is done by passing an array of parameter names and their corresponding values as a second argument, similar to how we set rules in `setParams`.
+In the example below, `$object` will be created with the values 'writeAccess', 'abcd' and 'localhost'.
 ```
 $di = new DD\DiMaria;
 $di->setParams('DbStorage', [